STScI-MIRI/Coronagraphy_ExampleNB/pipeline_demos/README.md

 3. Stage 3: PSF subtraction
     This stage constructs a PSF from the PSF reference targets and subtracts it from the science target(s) using the KLIP algorithm.
 If more than one roll is used to observe the science target, it derotates and co-adds them.

-Pipeline documentation is available here:
+Pipeline documentation is available here: https://jwst-pipeline.readthedocs.io/en/latest/

 ## Requirements

 The notebooks make use of the following Python modules:

-Standard
+Python Standard Library
 - os
 - collections
 - pathlib

-Non-standard
+Non-Standard Library packages
 - numpy
 - pandas
 - matplotlib

-Astronomy-specific
+Astronomy-specific packages
 - astropy
 - astroquery
 - jwst